Are you concerned about a brain tumor diagnosis for you or a loved one? Or do you simply want to learn more about diagnosis and treatment options?

 Tumors originating from brain tissue are referred as primary brain tumor.
 Primary brain tumors are classified by the cells they originate from or the brain region.

 Cells of a malignant tumor that is located in any tissue or organ of the body can spread to brain through the blood circulation, resulting in formation of a new tumor there.
 Such tumors are referred as secondary brain tumor or metastatic brain tumor.

 Following factors are linked to increased risk of primary brain tumors:

 Symptoms of brain tumors vary depending on diameter, type and location of the tumor.
 Symptoms are manifested due to nerve ends compressed by the tumor, damaged brain tissue or accumulation of fluid in the scalp secondary to enlargement of the tumor.
 Most common symptoms of brain tumors are as follows:

-However, those symptoms are not specific to brain tumor or they may point out another health problem.
-Seeking medical attention immediately in the presence of those symptoms is very important for early diagnosis and treatment.
+However, those symptoms are not specific to brain tumors or they may point out another health problem.
+Seeking medical attention immediately in the presence of these symptoms is very important for early diagnosis and treatment.

 Following methods are used to diagnose tumor cells:

 Surgeons use three methods to examine tumor cells: